ARC Foundation was incorporated in December 2016 with the following object:

 Christine Bacon [Artistic Director at Ice & Fire]

-Jo Pettitt [Lead Researcher at Freedom from Torture]
+Jo Pettitt [Head of Research and Survivor Activism at Freedom from Torture]

 Kalvir Kaur [Legal Adviser at Freedom from Torture]